Burnout or Just Tired? Here's How to Tell the Difference

 Physio, Wildlife Carer, Business Owner and Mother

 Right.
-So what actually is burnout?
+So what is burnout?

 Not a mindset problem.
 Not a productivity problem.
 Not something you push through, journal your way out of, or fix with a bath bomb.